12 Normal Thoughts New Moms Have - Baby Chick

 Share

 The start of motherhood can be overwhelming to many women at first.
-After you bring your child home from the hospital, you might be thinking 100 different things in your brain about motherhood.
-And you aren’t sure if any of those things are normal new mom thoughts or if those thoughts make you crazy.
-You might feel like the only mom walking through a crowd of moms that know the normal things to do, and instead, you are the one that missed the memo!
+After you bring your child home from the hospital, you might be thinking a hundred different things about motherhood in your brain.
+And you’re not sure if any of those things are normal new mom thoughts or if those thoughts mean you’re crazy.
+You might feel like the only mom walking through a crowd of moms who know the normal things to do, and instead, you are the one who missed the memo!

 Today, I’m here to tell you that motherhood has taught me there is no “normal.”
-No, it seems to be the opposite because there are many different ways to feel and respond to your child.
+No, it seems to be the opposite because there are many ways to feel and respond to your child.
 Every mom’s experience with her child is not necessarily the same as your experience with your child.
-And that is NORMAL.
+And that truly is normal.

 Here are just a few of the many normal new mom thoughts (as in, many women have had them).
-I’ve collected them from my experiences as a mom and feedback from friends.
+I’ve collected them from my experiences as a mom and from the feedback of my friends.
 See if you can relate.

 1. This is confusing and very permanent.
 What do I do?

-When some moms bring their baby home, the immediate adjustment to life with baby does not feel natural.
-They are confused about how to do their old life while having a tiny baby by their side.
+When some moms bring their babies home, the immediate adjustment to life with the baby does not feel natural.
+They are confused about how to do their old lives while having a tiny baby by their side.
 They expected the adjustment to feel instant, but it did not happen immediately.
 This feeling is normal.

 2. This is easy.
 I was meant to be a mom.

-Some women deliver their babies and instantly feel overwhelmed with everything good and motherly.
+Some women give birth to their babies and instantly feel overwhelmed with everything good and motherly.
 They have no trouble figuring out how to care for a baby.
 It feels natural and right.
 And they love it!
 This feeling is normal.

 3. I’m not sure I was meant to be a mom.
 Can I give it back?

 For some moms, the feeling of being a mother is not natural at first.
-When they hold their baby, they do not necessarily feel bonded.
-They do not necessarily feel like they enjoy nursing or feeding every two hours and rocking and holding.
+When they hold their baby, they may not necessarily feel a strong bond.
+They do not necessarily feel like they enjoy nursing, feeding every two hours, rocking, or holding their baby.
 This feeling is normal.

 FullSizeRender-2